 Developing creativity In addition to her academic background, Sara has always enjoyed the theatre and the performing arts.
 Undertaking a drama course helped her to gain some basic skills in the use of voice and a charismatic presence, enhancing at the same time her creativity and enthusiasm for any form of communication.

 Having moved to the UK, Sara has quickly been attracted by the thrilling art world and the lively community of contemporary artists.
 At the Fringe Arts Bath Festival 2016 she took on the role of assistant curator and was part of the organisation team, experiencing a dynamic and inspiring interaction with artists and art professionals, and enjoying the benefits of sharing thoughts, backgrounds and pathways which were extremely various but at the same time fully connectional.

 Today's vision Through the fusion of all these fascinations, Sara cultivates a genuine passion for the diffusion and communication of the History of Art, in the strong belief that it should not be an elitist field, nor should it have an inaccessible language.
-In fact, she is convinced that precise and complex discourses can be conveyed in an audience-friendly way, and that the discovery of our immense artistic heritage is an exciting and enjoyable experience.
+In fact, she is convinced that precise and complex discourses can be conveyed in an audience-friendly way, and that the discovery of our immense artistic heritage is an exciting, enjoyable and life-changing experience.

 To learn more about Sara and Art Across you can find an insightful interview here